Sunday Worship begins at 10:30 am. Child care is provided during the service in the Nursery for infants and toddlers.

 Education Page for more information, including current curricula.

-Team Trivia some of our members meet weekly on Wednesday nights at 7pm at the Coffee Shack on Beacon Drive in
+Team Trivia some of our members meet weekly on Wednesday nights at 7pm at Kickback Jack's on Red Banks Road to compete

-Winterville to compete in Team Trivia.
-Over the past couple of years, we have gone to different locations, but the Coffee Shack has been our favorite.
-Any changes
+in Team Trivia.
+Over the past couple of years, we have gone to different locations, but Kickback Jack's has been the venue for the past 2 years after the previous

-to the schedule or venue are announced in the weekly NUUS email and Sunday Order of Service.
+regular venue closed.
+Any changes to the schedule or venue are announced in the weekly Beacon email and Sunday Order of Service.

 Chalice Circles are an intentional small-group ministry of the Congregation.
 Groups are organized a couple of times